Lisbon, Unforgettable week in Portugal – One Day Travel Guide

 Passing by the center and make a little tour around.
-Something attracted my eyes this are the “tuc tuc” or tricycle like motorcycle with three wheels which is very famous in Lisbon.
+Something attracted my eyes this is the “Tuc Tuc” or tricycle like the motorcycle with three wheels which is very famous in Lisbon.

 Castelo De Sao Jorge or Sao Jorge Castle

-Finally after almost half an hour of walking. we have arrive in this hilltop with this no. 1 tourist spot in this city Sao Jorge Castle.
+Finally after almost half an hour of walking. we have arrived in this hilltop with this no. 1 tourist spot in this city Sao Jorge Castle.

 Wonderful View from the top

 The day didn’t end there we decided to look for some souvenirs in the shops outside the castle.
-We ended up buying some souvenir stuffs.
+We ended up buying some souvenir stuff.

 Praca do Comercio or Commerce Square

-Next stop is Praca do Comercio or Commerce Square which is located near Tagus River. even it’s almost 18h00 the sky is still clear so here we go another walk for 15 minutes til we arrived at this wonderful wall.
+Next stop is Praca do Comercio or Commerce Square which is near Tagus River. even it’s almost 18h00 the sky is still clear so here we go another walk for 15 minutes till we arrived at this wonderful wall.

 With a giant clock on it, there were more people than expected and plus the tram passing by.

-I had a chance to take pictures of it, the day ended that’s all for the second in Lisbon.
-The Tagus River just beside the place was clearly the attraction of everyone.
+I had to take pictures of it, the day ended that’s all for the day in Lisbon.
+The Tagus River just beside the place was clearly everyone’s favorite.

-Destination hotel cause my feet are exhausted from walking more or less 9 kilometers on that day.
+Destination hotel because my exhausted feet can’t take it anymore from walking about 9 kilometers on that day.

 Follow our next adventure, the best day of my life I can say.
-Check out our vogave to the North.
+Check out our voyage to the North of Portugal.